Central line (London Underground): Central London Railway

 The Central London Railway (CLR) was given permission in 1891 for a tube line between Shepherd's Bush and a station at Cornhill, and the following year an extension to Liverpool Street was authorised, with a station at Bank instead of at Cornhill.
-The line was built following the streets above rather than running underneath buildings, because purchase of wayleave under private properties would have been expensive, and as a result one line runs above another in places, with platforms at different levels at St Paul's, Chancery Lane and Notting Hill Gate stations.
+The line was built following the streets above rather than running underneath buildings, because purchase of wayleave under private properties would have been expensive.
+While the tracks in opposite directions mostly run side-by-side, in some places one line runs above another due to lack of space, with platforms at different levels at St Paul's, Chancery Lane and Notting Hill Gate stations.
 The tunnels were bored with the nominal diameter of 11 ft 8+1/4 in, increased on curves, reduced to 11 ft 6 in near to stations.
 The tunnels generally rise approaching a station, to aid braking, and fall when leaving, to aid acceleration.